 Compile personal performance data, certifications and/or training, key achievements, and internal references that show why you’d be a great fit for the new position.
 Organize hard copies of your data in a binder or folder that’s easy to present during the interview process.

 Interview Tip #3: Be ready to adapt for in-person or online interviews

 Make sure you’re prepared with a full interview outfit and shoes in case your online interview changes to in person.
 Prepare both hard copies and digital copies of all documents including your resume, cover letter, reference letters, certifications, etc.

 Be prepared with reliable transportation and time in your schedule for travel in case you interview in person.
-For remote/online interviews, make sure you have a private space to use during the interview, a reliable internet connection and video conference equipment.
+For remote/online interviews, make sure you have a private space to use during the interview, a reliable internet connection, and video conference equipment.

 Set up a space at home for interviewing remotely, just in case.
-Make that sure you:
+Make sure that you:

 - Use good lighting

 - Place the camera on your laptop or device at eye level